Ad Noctum: Circuit(ry is Dark)

 Someone’s taken a crowbar to reality at some point during the past twenty-seven days.
 But what does it matter, really?
 There’s nothing to anchor him to anything anymore.
 Gloria, Gloria is—

-“That jacket doesn’t suit you,” he snaps at himself.
+“That jacket doesn’t suit you,” Rush snaps at himself, cool and disdainful.
 “It looks ridiculous.”
 He reverse-guns his lighter, then spins it shut.
 He shivers in the cold of the room.
-In the walls, the crystals take a more aggressive tone, D-minoring their way into his thoughts.

 “I’m not.”
 His doppelgänger shrugs.
 “But he was in there for twenty-seven days.
 That makes him a rare variant.
 It was the stolen crystal tech that woke him, I think.”
 His expression is sympathetic.
 “He’s difficult to place on the Ascension Spectrum.
 But he rates.
 He rates higher than any pre-Destiny variant.
 He seems to have a clear view into the astral plane, for one.
 That’s new.
 Difficult to handle.”

 “Astral plane?”
-Rush snaps.
+Rush demands.

 “I wouldn’t advertise it, if I were you.”
 His doppelgänger looks at him over the rims of his glasses, then pulls them off and hands them to Rush.
 “Let’s see if I can give you these, shall we?”

-Rush stares at him, suspicious.
+Rush glares at him, suspicious.

 “Go on,” his doppelgänger says softly.
 “You’re already close enough in nature to me that I think this will work.”